 Current work focuses on molecular weight dependence on bringing additional novel measurement capabilities online.

-Development of rheo-Raman-microscope We developed a novel combination of off-the-shelf instruments —called the rheo-Raman microscope- that integrates a Raman spectrometer, a rotational rheometer and an optical microscope.
+The rheo-Raman-microscope We developed a novel combination of instruments —called the rheo-Raman microscope- that integrates a Raman spectrometer, a rotational rheometer and an optical microscope.
 This instrument will be utilized to measure the behavior of polymers under conditions of rapid flow and temperature changes, such as those that occur in additive manufacturing.
 Knowledge from these measurements will be utilized in modeling and characterizing the 3D printing process.
 This device has now been commercialized by several major vendors of torsional rheometers.
 See Press Release and publications link (below).
 The rheo-Raman-microscope will have uses in understanding kinetic processes by linking rheolgy to chemistyr and conformational changes.
 Applications include curing, reactive blends, gelation, crystallization and emulsions.

 We have utilized the rheo-Raman-microscope to address longstanding questions in polymer crystallization.
 In particular, the functional relationship between modulus and crystallinity during the crystallization process had been unclear because simultaneous measurements of these measureands has hitherto been impossible.
 With our device, we were able to make such measurements and to propose a model based on a suspension mechanics that incorporates a percolation transition.
 Current work includes understanding the full frequency dependence of the modulus-crystallinity relationship, and also in understanding the role of spherulites in the percolation process.